claranet/terraform-signalfx-detectors/modules/smart-agent_kubernetes-common/README.md

 * it works only on job running from cronjob
 * this will obviously raise an alert when a job is considered as failed from kubernetes point of view.
 Indeed, some pods could eventually fail or retry without to mark the job as failed
 * but the alert will remain until you clean/purge jobs history.
 Indeed, even if a new, more recent, successful job has been running in the meantime the alert will continue until you delete the failed job

+### About `oom_killed` detector

+* default transformation function is used to avoid the detector to flap repeatedly
+* if unset, expect the detector to send several alerts per minute

 ## Related documentation